 A subordinated debt is regarded as share capital by virtue of being subordinated to other creditors.
 Convertible notes are always regarded as loans until conversion.
 As a general rule, payments made before conversion are taxed as interest.
 After conversion, the yield is taxed as a dividend.

 As of 13 December 2006, the Danish tax qualification of hybrid instruments used by related parties depends on the foreign qualification of the hybrid.
-Where a hybrid is considered as debt from a Danish tax perspective but is treated as equity from a foreign tax perspective, interest and capital losses on the debt are treated as dividends for Danish tax purposes.
+Where a hybrid is considered as debt from a Danish tax perspective but is treated as equity from a foreign tax perspective, interest and capital losses on the debt may be treated as dividends for Danish tax purposes.

 The tax treatment of discounted securities issued to third parties depends on the principle applied.
 Where a mark-to-market principle is applied, the discount accruing over the life of the security is deductible for Danish tax purposes for the issuer and the corresponding profit is taxable for the lender.
 Where the realization principle is applied, deduction and taxation respectively are deferred until redemption.